Skylarking: "Season Cycle"

 "Season Cycle", in its basic form, came to Partridge while walking his dog.
 The song was prominently influenced by the Beach Boys, but was not initially planned as a pastiche of the band, he said, "in fact, it started out very much like a folk song, very strummy.
 And just to kind of tie things up, I tried to do some other things going on at the same time, 'cause we're cross-melody maniacs in this band, but I thought it would be fun.
 Then I thought, 'Shit, this really does sound like the Beach Boys.
 Yeah, I'll make it sound a bit more like the Beach Boys!'."
 He felt that the end result was "nearer to Harpers Bizarre than the Beach Boys personally."
 In another interview, he stated that he was consciously inspired by the Beach Boys album Smiley Smile (1967) to write a song that appeared to be made up of many disparate musical sections.
 Gregory took issue with the dissonance in the second bridge, but Rundgren sided with Partridge on the view that it made the harmonic development more interesting.
 Rundgren, however, taunted Partridge for the lyric "about the baby and the umbilical".

 Side two

 "Earn Enough for Us"

 "Earn Enough for Us" is a power pop song with subject matter similar to Partridge's previous "Love on a Farmboy's Wages".
 He wrote "Earn Enough" about his former days working at a paint shop.
-The lyric "I can take humiliation and hurtful comments from the boss" refers to the shop's owner, Middle Mr. Turnley.
-"He'd come into the shop and go, 'Snort! snort!
+The lyric "I can take humiliation and hurtful comments from the boss" refers to the shop's owner, Middle Mr. Turnley, who would "come into the shop and go, 'Snort! snort!
 Look at ya, you fuckin' useless little cunt, snort! snort!
 You got a fuckin' girl's haircut, ya little cunt, snort!'"
-The opening riff was invented by Gregory after some persuasion from Rundgren.
+The opening riff was written by Gregory after some persuasion from Rundgren.
 Moulding temporarily left the group after a dispute over the bass line, which Partridge felt had been going in a direction that was too "bluesy".